sandstorm/sku/docs/restore.md

 2) restore the desired data (config, volumes, databases) with the commands in sku restore

 ### Mount borgbase backup
-* Prerequesites: see Local Setup
+* Prerequisites: see Local Setup
 * Switch to the cluster you want the backups for with `sku context <clustername>`.
 You can check wich clusters are available with `sku context`.
 * Get the name (! not the value of "node"-label like "worker1") of the node you want the backup for, e.g. `k3s2021-1` for our k3s2021 cluster.
 * Execute `kubectl mount-backup <node name>` and enter the passphrase used to encrypt the backup.
 This passphrase should be found in Bitwarden (for our k3s2021 it is the one with many !!!)